Dashboard Operations

 The Active Certificates By Template widget shows the count of active certificates issued in a specified collection grouped by certificate template

 A certificate template defines the policies and rules that a CA uses when a request for a certificate is received..
-Active certificates:
+Active certificates:- Are not expired, revoked, or already renewed

 - Have a state of Unknown, Active, Certificate Authority, or Parent Certificate Authority